MEADOW SWEET GROVE

 ~ Save your scraps ~

-~ Making the card ~
+~ Making the cards ~

 There are countless ways to make your card - and absolutely the sky is the limit!
-Here's one option:
+Here's one option for a flat card, with message on the reverse, that can be displayed by "propping":

 • Now you may embellish it as you wish with stickers, glitter, ribbon, buttons - anything you like;

-Meadow Sweet Grove © V. Buchanan 2017
+Meadow Sweet Grove © V. Buchanan 2017 / edited 2021

 0 Comments